ParadropLabs/Paradrop/docs/application/getting-started-java.rst

 Create a chute configuration
 ----------------------------

-Use the pdtools interactive init command to create a paradrop.yaml file for your chute.
+Use the pdtools interactive initialize command to create a paradrop.yaml file for your chute.

 ::

-    python -m pdtools chute init
+    python -m pdtools chute initialize

 Use the following values as suggested responses to the prompts.
 If you have a different version of pdtools installed, the prompts may be